 Pros

-- Offset ordinary income with losses.
+- Offset ordinary income with deductible expenses.

 - Net income can help you qualify for social security benefits when you retire.